Notifiarr/forest/README.md

 This is where you'll find the scripts and github action that create the forest package(s) for Notifiarr.

 There's nothing very useful in this repo for the public.
-The forest is simply a web of proxies running [Mulery](https://github.com/golift/mulery).
+The forest is simply a web of tunnels running [Mulery](https://github.com/golift/mulery).

 ## System Package